Air One: Air One "Smart Carrier" - low-cost subsidiary

 On 28 March 2010, Air One "Smart Carrier" as a separate brand from Alitalia began operating low-cost flights out of Milan Malpensa Airport.
 Nine domestic and five international destinations were initially served, using five Airbus A320s painted in the Air One livery and formatted to 180 seats.

 In its first full quarter of operations, Air One Smart Carrier transported 320,000 passengers, with an on-time performance of 89%.

 On 2 February 2011, Air One Smart Carrier announced that, in the summer 2011 season, it would expand its operations at Milan Malpensa and also open a new base at Pisa Airport.
 The base opened on 1 July 2011.
 Air One Smart Carrier predicted it would carry 1.6 million passengers in 2011, compared to 0.9 million in 2010, and a new website was also launched.

 On 21 December 2011, Air One Smart Carrier announced a new base at Venice Marco Polo Airport, with flights starting in May 2012.
 On 1 October 2012, operations commenced at Air One Smart Carrier's new base in Catania Fontanarossa Airport, the fourth base.
 In September 2013 the opening of a fifth base at Palermo Falcone-Borsellino Airport was announced with flights to commence in March 2014.
 Including a new route to London Gatwick Airport, a destination not served by Air One since the ending of flights from Milan Malpensa Airport.

 On 26 October 2013, Air One closed its operating base in Milan Malpensa Airport and announced a new base at Palermo Falcone–Borsellino Airport.
 The flights from Palermo started in March 2014.

 Closure

 On 26 August 2014, it was announced that parent-company Alitalia would shut down Air One by autumn 2014.
 All remaining routes were terminated by 30 October 2014 with some base operations and routes already closed by 30 September.
-Some routes, especially within Italy, have been taken over by Alitalia itself as well as the former Air One fleet.
+Some routes, especially within Italy, were taken over by Alitalia itself as well as the former Air One fleet.